 Jura is a Swiss brand that specialises in producing coffee machines, although they also build other home appliances.
 The company first began producing automatic espresso machines back in the 1980s, and since then has grown to a medium-sized company with approximately 600 employees.

 So what makes Jura bean-to-cup machines stand out from others in the UK?
 Firstly, Jura is not a budget company.
-At the time of writing, the cheapest model is the ENA Micro 1 - which has an RRP of over £600.
+At the time of writing, the cheapest model is the A1 - which has an RRP of over £600.
 Other models can cost thousands of pounds.
 Their machines are certainly not for coffee-lovers looking for a bargain or budget machine!

 The company also places a heavy emphasis on design.
 As you'll see in the upcoming list of the company's best models, Jura machines are always sleek and stylish.
 The company knows that making coffee is often as much about the experience as it is about the actual taste.

 That doesn't mean their machines don't produce excellent espresso though.
 With over 30 years experience building espresso machines, many of their models make tasty and aromatic espresso, cappuccino and latte.

 There are a number of Jura machines on the market in the UK (you can see an up-to-date list from Jura here) and many of them produce great espresso - at a price!
 For this reason, we've compiled a list of what we think are the best Jura coffee machines that also provide value for money.

 Jura Bean-to-Cup Coffee Machine Reviews - Our Top 3 Models!

-The ENA Micro 1 is the "baby" of the Jura range - although it's certainly not cheap even by bean-to-cup standards.
-It's a stylish model with a unique angled design - and is the only Jura machine to make it onto our list of the top 10 bean-to-cup coffee machines.
+The A1 could be considered the "baby" of the Jura range - although it's certainly not cheap even by bean-to-cup standards.
+It's a stylish model with a contemporary design - and is the only Jura machine to make it onto our list of the top 10 bean-to-cup coffee machines.
 So what makes this model stand out?